What Is a SLAP Tear?

 Slap tears are first treated conservatively, meaning surgery is not the first option.
 Patients and physicians will work together to develop a plan involving medication and physical therapy depending on the severity of the injury.
 When those conservative measures fail, surgery becomes the only way to repair the tear.

-Pamela has had two shoulder surgeries ten years apart under the care of Dr. Christensen, and she says she is back to full function and feels amazing following her latest procedure.
+Pamela has had two shoulder surgeries ten years apart at Orlando Orthopaedic Center, and she says she is back to full function and feels amazing following her latest procedure.

 How Can an Arthroscopy Help Treat a SLAP Tear?